European nations accuse Russia of natural gas 'blackmail'

 Russia's move raised wider concerns that other countries could be targeted next as Western countries increase their support for Ukraine amid a war now in its third month.

-European Union officials were holding emergency talks on Wednesday.
-European Commission President Ursula von der Leyen said the announcement by Gazprom “is yet another attempt by Russia to use gas as an instrument of blackmail.”

-The Greek government was to hold its own emergency meeting in Athens.
-Greece's next scheduled payment to Gazprom is due on May 25, and the government must decide whether it will comply with the demand to complete the transaction in rubles.
+The Greek government was holding its own emergency meeting Wednesday in Athens.
+Greece's next scheduled payment to Gazprom is due on May 25, and the government must decide whether it will comply with the demand to pay in rubles.

 Greece is ramping up its liquefied natural gas storage capacity, and has contingency plans to switch several industry sectors from gas to diesel as an emergency energy source.
-It has also reversed a program to reduce domestic coal production over the next two years.
+It has also reversed a program to reduce domestic coal production.

-Europe is not without leverage in the dispute; at current prices, it pays Russia some $400 million a day for gas, money Putin would lose with a complete cutoff.
+If European nations decide not to pay in rubles, Russia can in theory sell its oil elsewhere, such as to India and China, because oil primarily moves by ship.

-Russian gas made up some 45% of Poland's overall gas usage until the cutoff.
-But Poland is far more reliant on coal to heat homes and fuel industry, with gas making up around 7% of the country's overall energy mix.
+Russian gas made up 45% of Poland's overall gas usage until the cutoff.
+But Poland relies on coal for 70% of its energy needs, with gas only making up around 7% of the country's overall energy mix.

 Several years ago, the country opened its first terminal for liquefied natural gas, or LNG, in Swinoujscie, on the Baltic Sea coast.
 A pipeline from Norway is to due to start operating this year.